Today In History logo TIH

 Eugene Bullard, the only Black pilot to fly in World War I, was posthumously commissioned as a Second Lieutenant in t…

-Eugene Bullard, the only Black pilot to fly in World War I, was posthumously commissioned as a Second Lieutenant in the U.S. Air Force in 1994.
-Born in Georgia, he had to leave America to find opportunity, joining the French Foreign Legion and then the Lafayette Flying Corps because the U.S. military refused to let Black men fly.
+Eugene Bullard, the only Black pilot to fly in World War I, was posthumously commissioned as a Second Lieutenant in the United States Air Force in 1994, seventy-three years after the war ended.
+Born in Columbus, Georgia, Bullard fled American racism as a teenager, settling in France where he joined the French Foreign Legion and then the Lafayette Flying Corps because the U.S. military categorically refused to allow Black men to serve as pilots.
+He flew twenty combat missions, earned the Croix de Guerre, and spent the rest of his life in France and New York.

 1996